 Secondly, let’s create the facade textures.
 Add the following nodes, connect them like below, and click the Create / update images button:

 - City textures ===> Random rectangles drawer

 - City textures ===> Texture set -> Blender images

 Now you have in place a mini-pipeline of drawing functions.
 The first node creates a new blank texture set, which is a collection of textures for a PBR material.
 Then you draw random rectangles in the albedo channel of the texture set, to add some interesting patterns.
 Then on top of it, you draw facade windows in both the albedo channel for the unlit windows, and the emit channel for the lit windows.
+Again on top of both you draw the same rectangles, in the albedo and emit channels, with the rectangles totally black for the emit channel to block the lit windows underneath.
+That breaks the repetitiveness of the facade windows and their monotony by adding interesting patterns.
 Finally you output all the channels into Blender images, so they can be used in materials, and saved as image files.